 - (1) Location.
 Accessory uses and structures must be located on the same lot as the principal use and principal structure to which they are accessory, except that an above-ground swimming pool or storage shed of 150 square feet or less may be located on a lot abutting a lot occupied by the principal use or structure to which the pool or shed is accessory if the abutting lots are under common ownership. - (2) Time of Establishment.
 No accessory building or structure other than a fence or temporary construction office may be placed on a lot before construction of the principal building. - (3) Attached Accessory Structures.
-Accessory structures attached to a principal structure are regulated as principal structures. - (4) Height.
+Accessory structures attached to a principal structure or located within the area of a lot allowed to be occupied a principal buildingare regulated as principal structures. - (4) Height.
 Accessory structures may not exceed 15 feet in height, unless otherwise specified in this ordinance. - (5) Setbacks.
-The parking and accessory structure tables for each building type in Article 3 establish siting and setback regulations for key accessory structures.
-All other accessory structures must be set back from any side or rear lot line a minimum of 3 feet and from any street lot line a minimum of 10 feet. - (6) Yard.
+The parking and accessory structure tables for each building type in Article 4 establish siting and setback regulations for key accessory structures.
+All other accessory structures must be set back from any side or rear lot line a minimum of 3 feet and from any street lot line a minimum of 10 feet.

+(6) Yard.
 An accessory structure is not allowed in any front yard, except as otherwise expressly stated in this ordinance.